 With summer winding down in Savage, now is an ideal time to get a kick start on air conditioner maintenance.

-If you haven’t washed it recently, it could be full of mud and yard refuse.
-This collection can reduce your unit’s efficiency and cause it to stop working.
-Or require replacement sooner.
+If you haven’t taken care of it this year, it could be full of mud and yard waste.
+This collection can limit your unit’s efficiency and cause it to stop working.
+Or make it wear out more quickly.

-We suggest having your air conditioning system professionally serviced every year.
+We recommend having your air conditioning system professionally maintained once a year.
 Why?
-A clean system can be more energy efficient, which could save you money on utility expenses.
+A clean system can be more energy efficient, which could save you money on electric bills.

-Routine AC maintenance also helps our technicians spot and address minor issues before they turn into costly problems.
+Routine AC maintenance also helps our technicians discover and take care of small issues before they become high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing